 This (ongoing) project is an exploration into new methods of visualization for a museum setting started during a Fellowship at Terreform One, a nonprofit architecture and urban design group based in the New Lab at the Brooklyn Navy Yard.
 I was particularly interested in breaking down the barrier between scientific research and science communication and facilitating a sense of agency among a viewing public in the process of scientific discovery.

 This project explores real-time interactive world-building in virtual reality.
 Users speak and objects appear around them.
 They ask kindly and mountains move.
 Basically, it turns them into the gods of their own terrible little worlds.
 Voice control allows virtual reality to feel a little closer to our reality, in which spoken words have meaning and merit responses.
 This experience allows us to consider what might happen when virtual reality advances enough to feel truly real: will we all succumb to the temptations of complete control and live our lives in VR?

 Produced short film “Around the Corner” shot in NYC and surrounding area.
-Organized 3-day shoot and helped manage expenses / equipment pickup and drop-off / transportation for actors and crew / permitting with NYC Department of Film and Television as well as NYC Parks Department, and hiring of production staff.
+Organized 3-day shoot, managed expenses, equipment pickup and drop-off, transportation, permitting with NYC Department of Film and Television as well as NYC Parks Department, and hiring of production staff.

 For a couple of years, I made Electrostatic (ES) headphone drivers (the part of the headphones which produce noise) for my personal use.
 This was inspired in large part by the incredible post and documentation found here about a similar project undertaken by a user on the “head-fi” forum about headphones.